bliu95/webviewer-ext/README.md

-# Thunkable Web Viewer Extensions
+# Thunkable Web Viewer/JS Web Bridges Extensions

 Send a message between your Thunkable app and your website in a Web Viewer.
 It is highly recommended to do all of this within a module.